Casting 2go: It's not that easy

 Energetic or modest?

 A few years ago, applicants learned to act as confidently as possible in order to impress potential employers and gain respect.
 "Pad instead of spill" was the motto.
-Today it looks different: Modesty is required in times of crisis.
+It looks different today: Modesty is required in times of crisis.

 "I wrote to them fairly forcefully what I think you could improve and get the job," says an applicant in a guide about his recipe for success.
 It sounds logical at first: In this way, the applicant shows technical expertise and convinces with the appropriate manner.
 And the company knows right away that it will get a dedicated employee.

 Who likes to be criticized?

 But the thing has a flaw: apart from the fact that in times of crisis and job cuts modesty in applicants is welcome, contraband applicants disregard something quite different: no potential boss is often criticized.

-For example, if you write in your application: "The spelling mistakes on your site show volatility, only I can help you" will usually say several negative things about the applicant:
+For example, if you write in your application: "The spelling mistakes on your site show volatility, only I can help you" will probably say several negative things about the applicant:

 What does the application say?

 Anyone who appears to be “self-confident” quickly loses all options.
 In any case, it is better to proceed more moderately and, for example, to explain why you really want to work in the company and what you noticed positively.
 Applicants can only be noticed negatively with these 3 points:

 - He is opinionated, overestimates himself and thus makes an unpleasant impression per se - nobody with whom one likes to work together.